 Ray with light-blocking screen

-According to how much light there is, the iris in a shark's eyes contracts or expands to alter the size of the pupil.
-A layer of cells at the back of the eye, called the tapetum, reflects light back onto the retina, where images are focused, making maximum use of any available light.
+much light there is, the iris in a shark's eves contracts or expands to alter the size of the pupil.
+A layer of cells at the back of the eve, called the tapetum, reflects light back onto the retina, where images are focused, making maximum use of any available light.
 This helps sharks to see in dim light.
-Cats also have a tapetum, which is why their eyes reflect lights shone at them.
-On bright sunny days a shark can shield its tapetum with a layer of pigment.
+Cats also have a tapetum, which is why their eves reflect lights shone at them.
+On bright sunny days a shark can shield its tapetum with a laver of pigment.
 Like humans, a shark's retina has two types of cells-rods work in dim light and are sensitive to light changes; cones resolve details and probably allow sharks to see in color.

-ALL KINDS OF EYES
+ALL KINDS OF EYES According to how

+Lateral line 🔍

+Starry smooth-hound showing lateral line

+down each side of the body and onto its head.
+The lines are small canals with tiny pores beneath which are cells with minute hairs.
+Scattered over the body are similar hair cells called pit organs which, like the lateral lines, pick up vibrations.

+A shark has a lateral line system running

+DISTANT TOUCH